scipy-conference/scipy_proceedings/papers/nathan_martindale/main.md

 modified from Python as well, shown in @fig:ipyvuetify_example.
 In this particular example, both the `@click` event and `:color` property directly bind to the Python attributes, and no explicit JavaScript is necessary.
-Finally, IPyVuetify components make it easy to directly call functions across the Python--JavaScript link by making any Python functions prefixed with `vue_` available within JavaScript and any JavaScript functions prefixed with `jupyter_` callable from Python.
+Finally, IPyVuetify makes it easy to directly call functions across the Python--JavaScript link by making any Python functions prefixed with `vue_` available within JavaScript and any JavaScript functions prefixed with `jupyter_` callable from Python.